Skip to main content

 HomeEmploymentUnfair Dismissal

 Being dismissed from a job is one of the most stressful things that can happen.
-But dismissal is only lawful if the employer had a genuine fair reason and followed a proper process.
-If they didn't, you may have a claim for unfair dismissal — and in some cases, the qualifying period doesn't apply at all.
+But dismissal is only lawful if the employer had a genuine fair reason and followed a proper process, and if they didn't, you may have a claim.

 The qualifying period